vinayh/vegan-sanfrancisco/README.md

 * Pancho Villa Taqueria (has tofu burrito options, 1.
 16th and Mission, 2. sister location at 17th and Valencia)
 * Coffee Mission (coffee shop with many vegan milk options and usually some vegan pastries, 24th and Mission)
 * Frena Bakery (many vegan baked goods including traditional Jewish bakery items, 6th and Mission)
-* CyBelle's Front Room (Italian with a large and exciting vegan menu in addition to a conventional menu, Inner Sunset)
+* :star: CyBelle's Front Room (Italian with an extensive vegan menu in addition to a conventional menu, Inner Sunset)
 * Holy Gelato!
 (Inner Sunset)
 * Donut Farm (various types of donuts, SF location is only a pop-up kiosk with limited options, 1.
 Oakland, 2.
 SF Ferry Building)
 * Flying Falafel (mediterranean, 1.
 Berkeley, 2.
 Mid-Market)